Banish your backlog!

 Backlogs can occur whatever sector you work in and you may already be well aware of the impact it has on your customer and colleagues.
 These backlogs may leave you feeling frustrated and as though you are ‘fire-fighting’, or, you may have come to a point where managing and reshuffling work has become as much a part of your day as the actual pieces of work you were supposed to do in the first place!

-In Lean Thinking a backlog is considered to be ANY outstanding work and is classed as ‘Inventory’ which, if you know a bit about Lean, is one of the Seven Wastes that Lean Thinking attempts to reduce and eliminate.
+In terms of improvement, a backlog is considered to be ANY outstanding work and is classed as ‘Inventory.’
+This is one of the wastes that commonly exists within organisations and any improvement project would attempt to reduce and eliminate.
 However you choose to describe it, a backlog, work in progress, inventory – the issues caused and the approach to improvement are the same and explored in this article.

 Why do backlogs occur?

 There are many reasons why backlogs exist; there are the ‘legitimate’ (small and manageable) backlogs usually called queues and then there are the undesirable backlogs, the ones that organisations work hard to eliminate.
-Backlogs arise for one of two reasons, either an increase in demand, or a reduction in resource to meet the demand, and sometimes both!
+Backlogs arise for one of three reasons, either an increase in demand, a reduction in the productivity of the team providing the service or a reduction in resource available to meet the demand.
 A reduction in resources can sometimes be predicted and managed, such as maternity leave, but often cannot, for example, staff sickness or staff that leave with short notice.
-The more common cause of undesirable backlogs is the increase in demand.
+A reduction in the productivity of the team is harder to spot, and may be due to poor definition of roles, poor process design, new staff coming in who are less productive or poor performance management.
+The more common cause of undesirable backlogs is an increase in demand which is sometimes outside the control of the team.
 Examples include:

-- Demand in response to Policy or Political Changes – The introduction of GDPR in May 2018 led to increase in demand in many Customer Service teams, either in response to customers making direct calls or customers reacting to postal consents requests
+- Demand in response to Policy or Political Changes – The introduction of GDPR in May 2018 led to increased demand in many customer service teams, either in response to customers making direct calls or customers reacting to postal consent requests.

-- One-Off Demand – In the world of social media viral charity challenges such as the ice bucket challenge, although positive in overall impact, can also put unexpected demand on to fundraising teams
+- One-Off Demand – In the world of social media, viral charity challenges, although positive in overall impact, can also create unexpected, rapid rises in demand for fundraising teams.

 “Backlogs are inevitable – why try and reduce it?”